-Real GetResponse review (2018 update) from real people on Twitter to help you make the best informed decision if you should buy email marketing software from GetResponse.
+Real GetResponse review (2018 update) from real people on Twitter to help you make the best-informed decision about whether you should buy email marketing software from GetResponse.

-GetResponse label themselves the world’s easiest email marketing software to use to send out email newsletters, campaigns, online surveys and follow-up autoresponders.
+GetResponse labels itself as the world’s easiest email marketing software to use to send out email newsletters, campaigns, online surveys and follow-up autoresponders.

 GetResponse offers plenty of powerful features that have exceeded what most marketers would expect from an email marketing service provider.